This article may use affiliate links. Eluxe Magazine only links to products we trust.

 For example, are you a little bit creative, or quietly conservative?
 Love sports, or feel the beach is more a place to read a good book?
 Are you more likely to be hanging out on a nearly deserted beach in Africa, or at Nikki Beach Club in Ibiza?
 No matter what the situation or personality, we’ve found some highly talented and innovative designers who are creating some of the best Sustainable Swimwear Styles for every personality.

 Finally!
 A swimwear brand that’s handmade, uses recycled fabrics and packaging and a sustainable manufacturing processes, too!
-And if that’s not enough, the brand, founded by couple Emily May Tait and Marcos Hugo Bello, supports the Regeneration System, which puts an end to unnecessary waste of polyamide material by using nylon fabric made from ECONYL® yarn.
+And if that’s not enough, the brand, founded by couple Emily May Tait and Marcos Hugo Bello, supports the Regeneration System, which puts an end to unnecessary waste of polyamide material by using nylon fabric made from ECONYL ® yarn.
+If you love sports, you’ll be pleased to know these styles are designed for movement, whether it’s surfing, swimming, waterskiing or even volleyball!

 Got a bad case of wanderlust?
 Eco Gypsy swimwear comes to you straight from Bali, where it’s handmade by local women from cotton, locally sourced shells and feathers and other materials.
 These gorgeous bikinis are loved by not only Victoria’s Secret models, but Gwyneth Paltrow, too, who is now selling them on her Goop website!